mailjet/wordpress-mailjet-plugin-apiv3/README.md

 2. Access all features from the plugin dashboard
 3. Create and send beautiful email campaigns
 4. Configure a subscription widget to collect subscribers from your site
-5. Activate and configure WooCommerce and ContactForm7 integrations
+5. Activate and configure WooCommerce and Contact Form 7 integrations
 6. Enable order notifications for WooCommerce
 7. Configure abandoned cart notifications for WooCommerce